Read a particle stack

 # ... and the image in fourier space

-fourier_image = rfftn(relion_particle.image_stack)
+fourier_image = rfftn(relion_particle.images)

 # ... and the cartesian coordinate system